200WordRPG/200wordrpg.github.io/_posts/2016/2016-04-16-NosMorituriWewhoareabouttodie.md

 ## Author Comments (if any)

 I wanted to explore the thing that is the end of most stories in an RPG; character death.
 By making it a certainty and embracing it, players get to express themselves in a way they don't normally have control over.
 Also, I'm amused by the double meaning of the word 'die' in the context of roleplaying games.

+## Judge Comments

+Nos Morituri is a game that revels in its visceral brutality.
+Set in the gladiatorial arenas of Rome, the game sets up its characters and knocks them down.
+It’s a competitive game but not in the way you might imagine -- the competition doesn’t stem from the game's mechanics but from the players’ description of their gladiator's bold entrance and agonizing death.
+The game really appeals to my sense of melodrama and one-upmanship.  _- [Marshall Miller]_({{site.baseurl}}/judges)